googleapis/google-cloud-java/docs/client_retries.md

 # Client Side Retries
-Client Libraries use retries to handle unexpected, transient failures (i.e. server temporarily unavailable).
+Client Libraries use retries to handle unexpected, transient failures (i.e. server is temporarily unavailable).
 Multiple attempts, hopefully, will result in a successful response from the server.

-By default, retries are configured by the Cloud Service.
-The configured retry parameters are defined per RPC.
+Default retry values are selected by the team operating the cloud service.
+These retry parameters are defined for each RPC.
 A service *may* choose to only enable retries for a subset of RPCs.
 It is possible that for a single service, each RPC is configured differently.

 ## RPC Retry Configurations
 Using Java-Asset v3.41.0 as an example, the default configurations are configured in the following files: